coderefinery/workshop-intro/video.md

 ## Welcome

-- Software Carpentry style of teaching: code-along and many exercises, minimize slides
+- Software Carpentry style of teaching: code-along and many exercises, minimize slides.
 - Instructor gives a [tour of Zoom](https://github.com/coderefinery/manuals/blob/master/zoom-mechanics.md)
 - Announce that Zoom chat can be used for questions but that the content will be deleted afterwards.
-- We will use a hackmd for questions/notes/links that we want to keep.
+- We will use a HackMD for questions/notes/links that we want to keep.
 - We will neither record the session, nor archive the chat.
-- Presentation of instructors and helpers
+- Presentation of instructors and helpers.
-- Instructor gives a tour of hackmd which contains a list of participants' initials.
+- Instructor gives a tour of HackMD which contains a list of participants' initials.
-- Ice-breaker: ask participants to use their real name on Zoom, roll-call for participants to write their name in the hackmd, their experience with Git, and their operating system (we will use this information to form groups).
+- Ice-breaker: ask participants to use their real name on Zoom, roll-call for participants to write their name in the HackMD, their experience with Git, and their operating system (we will use this information to form groups).
-  Instructor writes the first line to show what we expect here and also explains how hackpads work.
+  Instructor writes the first line to show what we expect here and also explains how HackMD works.

 ## Practical issues